 2. SAU or Approved Private School

-A. It is the responsibility of the superintendent of an SAU, the headmaster of an approved private school, or the Child Development Services regional site director to:
+A. It is the responsibility of the superintendent of a SAU, the headmaster of an approved private school, or the Child Development Services regional site director to:

 (1) Ensure that every individual serving in a position that requires a credential has an appropriate credential on the first day of service and that an appropriate credential is maintained throughout the period of service.
-Any employment contract offered to or made shall be contingent upon that individual’s timely receipt of the appropriate credential and the maintenance of an appropriate credential throughout the contract term;.
+Any employment contract offered to or made shall be contingent upon that individual’s timely receipt of the appropriate credential and the maintenance of an appropriate credential throughout the contract term.

-(2) Determine the credentialing status of each person employed in an SAU, approved private school or a Child Development Services regional site or who serves the school or a Child Development Services site as a contracted service provider.
+(2) Determine the credentialing status of each person employed in a SAU, approved private school or a Child Development Services regional site or who serves the school or a Child Development Services site as a contracted service provider.

-(3) Verify every six months, through the Maine Certification Information System, the credentials of every individual serving in a position that requires a credential.
+(3) Verify annually, through the Maine Educational Information System, the credentials of every individual serving in a position that requires a credential.

-(4) Provide support for teachers with conditional certificates in accordance with Me.
-Dept. of Ed.
-Reg.180 Section 11.
+(4) Provide support for teachers with conditional certificates in accordance with Maine Department of Education Regulation 180 Section 11.

-(5) Ensure verification of renewal requirements is sent to the Commissioner in regards to the eligibility for renewal of a professional teacher certificate, educational specialist certificate, or a certified educational technician certificate of an applicant who is employed by the SAU.
-This requirement only applies to an SAU.
+(5) Ensure verification of renewal requirements is sent to the Commissioner in regard to the eligibility for renewal of a professional teacher certificate, educational specialist certificate, or a certified educational technician certificate of an applicant who is employed by the SAU.
+This requirement only applies to a SAU.
 The verification shall be one of the following:

 (A) Verification that the applicant has satisfied the requirements for renewal of the certificate.